PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 ### 4.2 Model Application
 After fine-tuning your model with a private dataset, you will obtain local model weights files.

-To use the fine-tuned model weights, simply modify the production line configuration file by replacing the local path of the fine-tuned model weights to the corresponding location in the configuration file:
+To use the fine-tuned model weights, simply modify the pipeline configuration file by replacing the local path of the fine-tuned model weights to the corresponding location in the configuration file:

 ```python
 ......